 - Pool towels

-You'll find your fridge stashed with breakfast goodies - butter, local cheese, chorizo, salami and jamón serrano, plus jams, milk, peach juice and eggs.
+You'll find your fridge stashed with breakfast goodies - butter, local cheese and jamón serrano, plus jams, milk and eggs.
 Extra virgin olive oil, too, in case you fancy an Andalusian-style tostada.
 Fresh bread is delivered to your suite first thing and supplies are replenished later in the day when your room is cleaned.

-For other meals, your small kitchenette has a stash of gleaming utensils including a coffee maker, kettle, cocktail shaker and - claro que sí - an orange squeezer; there's also a communal BBQ outside.
+For other meals, the small kitchenette in the Luxury Suite has a stash of gleaming utensils including a coffee maker, kettle, cocktail shaker and - claro que sí - an orange squeezer; there's also a communal BBQ outside.
 You'll need to shop for supplies in Ronda or Setenil, but basics are provided - washing-up liquid, salt, pepper, bin bags and so on.
-You can help yourself to organic fruit and veg growing in the grounds, too.
-Note, there are no ovens or microwaves, just a couple of hobs; the kitchenettes work best for preparing light meals like pasta, salads and sandwiches.
+Note, there are no ovens or microwaves, just a couple of hobs; the kitchenettes in the Luxury Suites work best for preparing light meals like pasta, salads and sandwiches.
 Families with young kids will find the set-up really conducive to easy, outdoor living.

 - Coffee maker